mimoduo/mimogear/docs/pug/pages.md

 #Pages

 Pug pages are the bread and butter of your markup.
-These pages will ultimately be compiled into the html files that represent your site.
+These pages will be compiled into the html files that represent your site.
 The default pages (index.pug and style-guide.pug) extend the default site template and pass in extra content via the content block.
 This is how most pages will be structured during production.

 ##Extending a Template

 Each page extends the default site.pug template as the first command within a pug page.
 In the case of adding a subfolder of pug pages, make sure to correct the path the extend function looks for.
-And of course, this also applies when you want to change the extended template.

 **Base Level**